OriSharaby/Networking_final_project/README.md

 - Calculates and plots the complementary cumulative distribution function (CCDF) for packet sizes and saves it in the `CCDF` subfolder.
 - Clears any existing plot files in the `Plots` folder before generating new plots.

-## Additional Resources

-- `Article.pdf` provides more details about the project's background and objectives.
-- `Network Project PDF(dry part).pdf` contains answers to questions and a summary of the article.

 ## Contact